KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/README.md

 # Introduction
-This are the ressource files for the documentation web page for the KOLIBRI Cloud.
+This are the resource files for the documentation web page for the KOLIBRI Cloud.
 The compiled result can be seen on https://docs.kolibricloud.ch

-It is build using markdown files (in /content/...) and the Hugo project (https://gohugo.io/) to tranform it to HTML.
+It is build using markdown files (in /content/...) and the Hugo project (https://gohugo.io/) to transform it to HTML.
 The template was taken from https://github.com/brocaar/docs.loraserver.io

 # Getting Started